-This Procurement Policy will be construed and applied to promote its underlying purposes and policies.
-The guidelines herein are intended to comply with all applicable state, local, federal and grantor agency rules, regulations, policies and procedures.
-Detailed operating procedures, which incorporate this Procurement Policy, will be maintained by the CVCOG Procurement Department.
+This Policy will be construed and applied to promote its underlying purposes and policies.
+The guidelines herein are intended to comply with all applicable local, State of Texas, and Federal rules, regulations, policies and procedures.
+Detailed operating procedures, which incorporate this Policy, will be maintained by the CVCOG Procurement Department.